lifemapper/bison/_sphinx_config/pages/aws/automation.rst

   * The lambda function will delete the new file, and test the existence of GBIF data for the current month

-    * TODO: change to mount GBIF data in Redshift, subset, dismount
+    * TODO: change to mount GBIF data in Redshift, subset, unmount

 Edit the execution role for lambda function
 --------------------------------------------